 On the plus side, Guardians of the Galaxy: Cosmic Rewind, Remy’s Ratatouille Adventure, Space 220 Restaurant, Creations Shop, Club Cool, Connections Cafe, and more all have now debuted.

 Another alternative for Cosmic Rewind is buying line-skipping access via the Individual Lightning Lanes.
 Those posts explain the free and paid options, their pros & cons, and everything else you need to know.
 Suffice to say, do not just show up to EPCOT expecting to join the standby line–as there isn’t one.

 Then there’s the biggest addition to Magic Kingdom: TRON Lightcycle Run.
-This is the newest major attraction at Walt Disney World, having officially opened in April.
+This is the newest major attraction at Walt Disney World, having officially opened last April–it’ll be over a year old by May 2024, but still very much having that new ride smell (and popularity!).
 This works very similarly to Cosmic Rewind; see our Virtual Queue Strategy Guide for TRON Lightcycle Run for details, tips & tricks for success, and more.